Batatexy/-Water_and_sustainability/README.md

 <div align="justify">
   <p>
     This was my APS from UNIP, a semester work from the university.
-It was my first serious project of web development, it basically an information site about water and your issues and possible solutions we have to do to a better world.
+It was my first serious project of web development, it basically an information website about water and your issues and possible solutions we have to do to a better world.
   </p>

   <p>